-The Board revised the mandatory stock ownership policy on December 12, 2012.
+The Board has a mandatory stock ownership policy, which is applicable to all members of the Board.
 The Board is of the continued belief that its members should own a significant number of shares of the Company's common stock to properly align their interests with those of the shareholders of the Company.
-Effective January 1, 2013, all Directors must own shares of the Company's common stock in the equivalent value of three times the current annual cash retainer for Board service.
+Effective January 1, 2013, all Directors must own shares of the

-Shares of restricted stock and restricted stock units will be counted towards this total.
-Current Directors will have until January 1, 2016 to accumulate the required number of shares of common stock.
-New Directors will have four years from the date of first election to the Board by shareholders to accumulate the required number of shares of common stock.
+Company's common stock in the equivalent value of three times the current annual cash retainer for Board service.
+Shares of restricted stock and restricted stock units ("RSUs") will be counted towards this total.
+Current Directors will have until January 1, 2016 to accumulate the required number of shares of common stock, with the exception of Ms. Crutchfield and Mr. Whiteley, who will have until April 18, 2017.
+Any new director who may join the Board will have four years from the date of first election to the Board by shareholders to accumulate the required number of shares of common stock.